 The strategic communication major prepares students for careers in profit and nonprofit contexts.
 Courses develop critical thinking, written, oral, visual communication and presentation skills in the creation of research-driven integrated communication proposals.
-Account services, media planner, copywriter, media relations, event planning, social media strategist, fundraising/development and communication specialist are a few of the career opportunities for advertising and public relations majors.
+Account services, media planner, copywriter, media relations, event planning, social media strategist, fundraising/development and communication specialist are a few of the career opportunities for Strategic Communication majors.
 Students are encouraged to complete one or more internships to sharpen their professional skills and identify specific career interests.

 All prerequisites must be completed prior to enrollment in the following courses.

 Principles and practice of effective oral communication.
 This course focuses on researching, composing and delivering formal and informal presentations.
 Topics include ethics and public speaking, listening, research, analyzing and adapting to audiences, message construction, outlining, delivery of message, effective use of visual aids and critically evaluating public address.
 The course emphasizes informative and persuasive speaking.
 Designed for students who seek speaking and critical thinking skills.

 Introduction to the fundamental questions, methods and theories that define the communication discipline and communication professions.
 Students also will survey approaches to the study of interpersonal relationships, organizational dynamics, public discourse, mass media and cultural criticism as well as the history and development of the communication field.
 This introduction will help students make informed decisions about the focus and trajectory of their study and career.